cgat-developers/ruffus/doc/simple_tutorial.rst

     7. :ref:`Automatically signal the completion of each stage of our pipeline <Simple_Tutorial_7th_step>`

-This covers all the core functionality of *Ruffus* and allows you to use it as a simple replacement for, e.g., `GNU make <http://www.gnu.org/software/make/>`_
+This covers all the core functionality of *Ruffus*.